The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 The swap proved to be successful for Houston as they won the championship with the lowest seed ever (6th seed).
 They successfully vanquished four elite teams: Utah, Phoenix, San Antonio, and Orlando to successfully defend their crown.

 In the meantime, Otis would bounce around the league after his stint in Portland.
 He would retire after the 2000–2001 season as a member of the Charlotte Hornets.

-With this, the Bulls became a dominant force in the East and would win two more champioships.
+With this, the Bulls became a dominant force in the East and would win two more championships.
 This time against the Clyde Drexler-led Portland Trailblazers and the Charles Barkley-led Phoenix Suns.

-After winning the third championship, Jordan took a short hiatus and tried his hand in baseball.
-Though he did not succeed at this endeavor, Michael was able to fulfill the dream of his late father, James Jordan that Michael play Major League Baseball.
+After winning the third championship, Jordan took a short hiatus and tried his hand at baseball.
+Though he did not succeed at this endeavor, Michael was able to fulfill the dream of his late father, James Jordan, that Michael play Major League Baseball.

-The next season was a challenge to Jordan.
+The next season was a challenge for Jordan.
 A lot of people were wondering if he still had "it."
-He responded to the challenge by leading the Bulls to a 72-10 record - beating the 1971-72 Los Angeles Lakers' longstanding record.
+He responded to the challenge by leading the Bulls to a 72-10 record, beating the 1971–72 Los Angeles Lakers' longstanding record.
 This was the best record ever and was only bested two decades later by the Golden State Warriors.
 The Bulls would cap this historic season by winning the championship against the Shawn Kemp and Gary Payton Seattle Supersonics.

-Everyone though this was a storybook ending to a superb career.
-Michael would however return a few years later with the Washington Wizards.
+Everyone thought this was a storybook ending to a superb career.
+Michael would, however, return a few years later with the Washington Wizards.
 He had clearly declined from what he was in Chicago.
-He was still however a very good player and still better than some of his younger contemporaries.
+He was still, however, a very good player and still better than some of his younger contemporaries.

 He never made the playoffs with the Wizards and did not have enough good players around him.